 History & Beliefs

-In 1959, representatives of Trinity, Grace, and Redeemer Lutheran Churches signed an agreement forming the Rochester Central Lutheran School Association.
-Trinity Lutheran Church donated the 15-acre Geselle property to the new association as a building site.
-Since the initial formation of the Association, Redeemer Lutheran Church has withdrawn from the Association, and Holy Cross and Family of Christ Lutheran Churches have joined the association.
+1959: Representatives of Trinity, Grace, and Redeemer Lutheran Churches signed an agreement forming the Rochester Central Lutheran School Association.
+Trinity Lutheran Church donated the 15-acre property to the new association as a building site.

 We believe that because of our sin we deserve eternal death.